-The overall aim of DW Akademie in Uganda is to support the working conditions of different members of the media, to perfect plurality and provide unbiased, factual information to the citizens of Uganda.
+The overall aim of DW Akademie in Uganda is to support the working conditions of different members of the media, to achieve plurality and provide the citizens of Uganda with unbiased, factual information.

 Country coordinator: Mirjam Gehrke